sogno-platform/dpsim/Documentation/build.rst

 Windows (Visual Studio)
 -----------------------

-1. Install Visual Studio 2017 C++ Desktop development package plus Windows 8.1 SDK
+1. Install Visual Studio 2017 C++ Desktop development package
 2. Install `Python 3`_ using the normal installer, and add Python to your PATH.
 3. Create a new folder name ``Libraries`` in the repository root, download Eigen_ and copy it to ``Libraries/eigen``.
 4. Install CMake_, use its GUI (with `Source` as the source path) to create project files for Visual Studio.
 If you installed the 64-bit version of Python, make sure to use the "Win64" version of the Visual Studio generator.